Another Word For MANIPULATION

 blackmail

-Noun : The extortion of money or favours by threats of public accusation, exposure, or censure.
+Noun : The extortion of money or favors by threats of public accusation, critique, or exposure.

 minimalization